Mystacodon: Description

 Mystacodon probably measured around 3.75 or 4 m in length, which is larger than nearly all Oligocene toothed baleen whales.
 Compared to the more ancient archaeocete whales, the snout is much more flattened, and the nostrils are much further up the snout.
 This flattening shows reduced function of the incisor teeth and grasping capabilities, and the increased length of the head allowed a greater mouth volume.
 It is uncertain if the whale had any baleen in its mouth, and, unlike archaeocetes, it lacks a sagittal crest, indicating a reduction of the temporalis muscle which is used in biting.
-The eye sockets are proportionally larger, are oriented farther forward, and are slightly more elevated.
+The eye sockets are proportionally larger, are oriented further forward, and are slightly more elevated.
 The premolars and molars have two roots.

 The humerus in the arm is about as long as the shoulder blade and much longer than the radius and ulna in the forearm, a condition seen in modern slow-moving whales.
-The muscles were probably constantly flexed, a condition not seen in any other whale species, perhaps to aid in moving along the seafloor or maintaining a position in the water.
+The muscles were probably flexed constantly, a condition not seen in any other whale species, perhaps to aid in moving along the seafloor or maintaining a position in the water.
 The hip is more similar to basilosaurid archaeocetes, with a short ilium and a defined hip joint.